zak81/RegModels-Coursera-Project/regression analysis project.md

 ## gear  1.05426253 1.34668717  0.78285629 0.44205756
 ## carb -0.26321386 0.81235653 -0.32401273 0.74898869
 ```
-Fitting a model with 10 predictive variables results in no significant P-values (less than 0.05).
-We eliminate some regressors to determine a model with better fit.
-After eliminating regressors from the order of high P-values, I end up with a model with wt, qsec and am as significant regressors.
-Here's the coefficient estimates and R-squared.
+Fitting a model with 10 predictors results in no significant P-values (less than 0.05).
+We eliminate predictors to determine a model with better fit.
+After eliminating predictors from the order of high P-values, we end up with a model with wt, qsec and am as significant predictors.
+Here are the coefficient estimates and R-squared.

 ```
 ##              Estimate Std.
 Error   t value     Pr(>|t|)